Alignak-monitoring/alignak/doc/source/07_advanced/discovery-with-alignak.rst

 Now, you are ready to run the discovery tool:

-This call will create hosts and services for nmap and vmware (vsphere) scripts in the /etc/shinken/discovery/discovery directory.
+This call will create hosts and services for nmap and vmware (vsphere) scripts in the /etc/alignak/discovery/discovery directory.

 ::

-  sudo shinken-discovery -o /etc/shinken/objects/discovery -r nmap,vsphere
+  sudo alignak-discovery -o /etc/alignak/objects/discovery -r nmap,vsphere

 If you are lazy and do not want to edit the resource file, you can set macros with the -m arguments:

 ::

-  sudo shinken-discovery -o /etc/shinken/objects/discovery -r nmap -m "NMAPTARGETS=192.168.0.1-254 localhost 192.168.0.1-254"
+  sudo alignak-discovery -o /etc/alignak/objects/discovery -r nmap -m "NMAPTARGETS=192.168.0.1-254 localhost 192.168.0.1-254"

 You can set several macros, just put them on the same -m argument, separated by a comma (,).

 .. tip::  The scan can take quite a few minutes if you are scanning a large network, you can go have a coffee.
 The scan timeout is set to 60 minutes.

-Restart Shinken
+Restart Alignak
 ---------------

-Once the scan is completed, you can restart Shinken and enjoy your new hosts and services:
+Once the scan is completed, you can restart Alignak and enjoy your new hosts and services:

 ::

-  sudo /etc/init.d/shinken restart
+  sudo /etc/init.d/alignak restart

 More about discovery
 ====================

-If you want to know more about the discovery process, like how to create a discovery script or define creation rules, consult the :ref:`advanced discovery <advanced/discovery-with-shinken-advanced>` documentation.
+If you want to know more about the discovery process, like how to create a discovery script or define creation rules, consult the :ref:`advanced discovery <advanced/discovery-with-alignak-advanced>` documentation.